This year, my Christmas gift to my loved ones will be my grateful heart. Allow me to explain.

-Wonder is such beautiful childlike awe.
+Wonder is such delicious childlike awe.
 Inside of me, there is still a little girl who loves to be awed.

 Christmas Gift Giving Rules

-My obsession with the element of surprise means we DO NOT open gifts on Christmas Eve, ever.
-Opening presents on Christmas Eve has only occurred twice in my entire life and both events hold negative memories.
+My obsession with the element of surprise means we DO NOT open gifts on Christmas Eve—ever.
+Opening presents on Christmas Eve has only occurred twice in my entire lifetime and both events hold negative memories.

 Once was as a child, my mother gave me a gift early.
 I cried.
 The other incident was in college as an international student.
 I spend the holidays with a family that chose to open ALL their gifts on Christmas Eve.
 My worst Christmas ever.

 For Christmas and birthdays, I will either demand of my loved ones either an extensive list of items they might want or just buy something I think they want.
 I also keep a running list throughout the year of gift ideas.

 This proclivity means that if you ever go anywhere with me and exclaim you like something, that something may make it on my list as an idea.

 For me, gift giving is serious business.

 Incidentally, I am a bit mystified about my enthrallment with giving gifts combined with my lack of enthusiasm at receiving gifts.